ChipFlow/docs/docs/source/tutorial-intro-chipflow-platform.rst

 The chip design is contained within the `MySoC` class in ``my_design/design.py``, and is described using the `Amaranth hardware definition language <https://github.com/amaranth-lang/amaranth>`_.

-Something a bit unusual is that we change the implemention of some peripherals, such as ``QSPIFlash``, according to the context the design is being used in.
+Something a bit unusual about the design is that we have to change how some of the peripherals are physically accessed, according to the context the design is being used in .

-Here's where we add the flash to our design:
+For example, here's where we add ``QSPIFlash`` to our design:

 .. code-block:: python